zack-bitcoin/amoveo/docs/design/sortition_chains.md

 * If the winner is different from the sortition chain operator, then this creates a new sortition chain that the winner controls.
 * The new sortition chain has 80% of the money from the old one.
 20% of the money goes back to the operator of the now closed sortition chain, as a safety deposit that was influencing them to act responsibly.
 * 10%/20% are just an example.
 It should work with 1%/2% as well.
 We will make this a variable, so the person running the sortition chain can decide for themselves how big the incentive needs to be.
-* the new sortition chain has an expiration "delay" further in the future. "delay" is the same as whatever was programmed into the parent sortition chain, or what was set in the sortition-new-tx
+* the new sortition chain has an expiration that is already passed.
+So it is possible to start the process of settling this sortition chain immediately.

 5) proof of existence